developer-hchan/Blackjack_Strategy_Simulation/README.md

 * **double** means the player agrees to only take one card from the deck, needing to end their turn (for that hand) immediately afterwards.
 In exchange, they can double their starting bet. (the player can still win or lose their bet, it is just doubled)
   * A player can only **double** with their initial two cards or after a **split** if the rules allow it
-* **split** can only be done if the player has two cards (and only two cards) in their hand that have the same numberical value.
+* **split** can only be done if the player has two cards (and only two cards) in their hand that have the same numerical value.
 For example, if you had a hand with an 8 + 8, you could split your hand into two hands:
   * *original hand* = *8 of hearts*, *8 of spades* -> *new hand 1* = *8 of hearts* + ?, *new hand 2* = *8 of spades* + ?\
-The ? are then filled in by drawing cards from the deck, so you're new hands might look like *new hand 1* = *8 of hearts* + *10 of clubs*, *new hand 2* = *8 of spades* + *3 of diamonds*
+The ? are then filled in by drawing cards from the deck, so your new hands might look like *new hand 1* = *8 of hearts* + *10 of clubs*, *new hand 2* = *8 of spades* + *3 of diamonds*
 * **surrender** is not a decision always offered to players, but when offered it allows the player to 'give up' their hand in exchange for losing only half of their original bet.

 What is betting?\
 So, before any cards are dealt you need to bet money.
-Technically you need to bet money for each hand you want to play, but this simulation just assumes you're only going to play one hand to start (it does take into consideration that you may end up with more hands later in the game if you split).
+Technically, you need to bet money for each hand you want to play, but this simulation just assumes you're only going to play one hand to start (it does take into consideration that you may end up with more hands later in the game if you split).

 For example, If you start by betting $25.00:
 * if you **double** you would need to wager an additional $25.00 to double your bet to $50.00